rantahar/Lattice-Field-Theory/source/index.rst

 as well.

-Here we will derive the path integral representation of a quantum field theory in finite temperature.
+Here we will derive the path integral representation of a quantum field theory in thermal equilibrium.
 The derivation is quite similar with real dynamical time.
 There, in the path integral representation, the expectation value of an observable is